moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/xcm.md

     ```js
     import { dot } from '@moonbeam-network/xcm-config';

+    // Using the object
+    const { sources, setSource } = setAsset(dot);

     // Using the key
-    const { sources, setSource } = setAsset(dot);
+    const { sources, setSource } = setAsset('dot');
     ```

     This will return a list of the supported source chains for this asset and the [`setSource`](../reference/xcm.md#the-sdk-method) function, which is used to define the source chain to transfer the asset from

-3. Call the `setSource` function and pass in the chain object (which includes the key, name, and chain type).
+3. Call the `setSource` function and pass in the chain key or chain object (which includes the key, name, and chain type).
 For example:

     ```js
     import { polkadot } from '@moonbeam-network/xcm-config';

+    // Using the object
     const { destinations, setDestination } = setSource(polkadot);
     ```

     This will return a list of the supported destination chains where there is an open XCM channel from the source chain for the given asset and the [`setDestination`](../reference/xcm.md#the-sdk-method) function, which is used to define the destination chain to transfer the asset to.

-4. Call the `setDestination` function and pass in the the chain object (which includes the key, name, and chain type).
+4. Call the `setDestination` function and pass in the the chain key or chain object (which includes the key, name, and chain type).
 For example:

     ```js
+    // Using the key
-    const { setAddresses } = setDestination(moonbeam);
+    const { setAddresses } = setDestination('moonbeam');
     ```

     This will return the [`setAddresses`](../reference/xcm.md#the-sdk-method) function, which is used to define the source and destination addresses.